Reuben-Allen/Reuben-Allen.github.io/README.md

 The database may also be accessed directly through the python script.

 ### Database structure
-The metabolite information is stored in an efficient and human-interpretable format of JavaScript Object Notation (JSON, see <https://www.json.org/json-en.html> for more information).
+The metabolite information is stored in the efficient and human-interpretable format of JavaScript Object Notation (JSON, see <https://www.json.org/json-en.html> for more information).
 The overall organizational structure is as follows:
 ```
 {
     "metabolites": [